Restart of community letting

 The hubs are coordinated by a small team of North Ayrshire Council and Health and Social Care staff.
 They are not open for members of the public to visit, but should be contacted via the phone numbers detailed below.

-The hubs link in with local volunteers including groups already established and there is also an online application form for new volunteers.
+The hubs link in with local volunteers including groups already established.

 Irvine - Fullarton